cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/cyberconnect/API/connection/follow/set-follow-relationship.md

 cyberConnect.unfollow(handle);
 ```

-- `handle` - The ccProfile handle to unfollow.
+- `handle` - The CyberProfile handle to unfollow.